martinfreedman/LispFlat/README.md

 not the way I would recommend it.
 As I said previously it was fun to go back to the way I tested in the 80s and early 90s.

-Note that apart from some "higher-order" functions such as zip, already being in the original test suite, I added some more tests including the last two being `map` and `reduce`.
+Note that apart from some higher-order functions such as zip, already being in the original test suite, I added some more tests including the last two being `map` and `reduce`.
 I am guessing it was easier getting them to work in LispFlat than it would have been to write and test in the C# interpreter.
 Well both took less than 5 minutes together here and that seemed a good time to stop